KIHeartFailure/rahf/README.md

-# R code for the project Differences in HF phenotype between incident HF patients with and without prior RA
+# R code for the project Association Between Rheumatoid Arthritis and Ejection Fraction in Incident Heart Failure

 The aim of this R code is to be transparant and document the data handling and statistical analyses performed for the project.